 Not surprisingly, mad cow disease, the medical term Bovine Spongiform Encephalopathy (BSE), has been rampant in the U.S. for decades.
 The human form of Mad Cow is Creutzfeldt-Jakob disease (CJD).
 The USDA and FDA have done a very good job of keeping this under wraps, as well as displaying a healthy disregard for human life by their neglect as well as their silence.
 The testing on cattle raised for food in the U.S. is ‘careless’ and ‘irresponsible’ according to The World Health Organization (WHO).

-Testing one cow out of every 2,000 cows is seriously negligent.
+Testing one cow out of every 2,000 is seriously negligent.
 Because of this fact, no one knows how many infected cattle enter the human food chain; however it is certain it leads to CJD and Alzheimer’s disease.
 Ironically, contamination from people with prion disease is fueling the disease among livestock and wildlife.
 Species barriers are a myth.

 WHO has issued a warning stating that the U.S. is violating the guidelines set forth for the prevention of BSE or Mad-Cow disease making its way into the human population.
 WHO states that the U.S. is inadequately testing the brains of human dementia victims and is likely missing hundreds of human cases of Creutzfeldt Jakob Disease (CJD), caused by none other than Mad-Cow disease.